codeBelt/StructureJS/README.md

 ## Release History

+ * ????
+Fixed ValueObject - Allow data passed in that is an array to get assigned to the property even if it is not of type of an array.

  * 2015-06-23 v0.7.6 DOMElement createComponents rename componentClass to component.

  * 2015-06-18 v0.7.5 Add groupBy method on Collection.
 Change ValidationUtil.isPostalCode to be case insensitive.